-- 145. (1) If it appears to the Minister that the laws of a country fail to give adequate protection to Antigua and Barbuda works to which this section applies or to Antigua and Barbuda performances, or fail to give adequate protection in the case of one or more classes of such works or performances, (whether the lack of protection relates to the nature of the work or performance or the nationality, citizenship or country of its author or performer or all of those matters) the Minister may, by order, make provision in relation to that country in accordance with subsection (2). - (2) An order made for the purposes of this section shall designate the country concerned and may provide either generally or in relation to such classes of case as are specified in the order, that copyright shall not subsist in works first published, or, as the case may be, that rights in performances shall not subsist in performances first given, after a date specified in the order (which may be a date before the commencement of this Act) if, at the time of the first publication of those works or the giving of the performance, as the case may be, the authors of the works or the performers were or are - (a) citizens or nationals of that country, not being at that time persons whose habitual residence is in Antigua and Barbuda or a specified country (excluding the country concerned); or - (b) in the case of works, bodies incorporated or established under the laws of that country. - (3) The Minister shall, in making an order under this section, have regard to the nature and extent of the lack of protection for Antigua and Barbuda works or Antigua and Barbuda performances in consequence of which the order is being made. - (4) This section applies to literary, dramatic, musical and artistic works, sound recordings and films, and for the purposes of this section -
+- 145.-(1) If it appears to the Minister that laws of a country fail to give adequate protection to Jamaican works to which this section applies or to give fail adequate Jamaican performances, or to protection in the case of one or more classes of such works or performances, (whether the lack of protection relates to the nature of the work or performance or the nationality, citizenship or country of its author performer or all of those matters) the Minister may, by order, make provision in relation to that country in accordance with subsection (2). - (2) An order made for the purposes of this section shall designate the country concerned and may provide either generally or in relation to such classes of case as are specified in the order, that copyright shall not subsist in works first published, or, as the case may be, that rights in performances shall not subsist in performances first given, after a date specified in the order (which may be a date before the 1st September, 1993) if, at the time of the first publication of those works or the giving of the performance, as the case may be, the authors of the works or the performers were or are-

+- (a) citizens or nationals of that country, not being at that time persons whose habitual residence is in Jamaica or a specified country (excluding the country concerned); or - (b) in the case of works, bodies incorporated or established under the laws of that country. - (3) The Minister shall, in making an order under this section, have regard to the nature and extent of the lack of protection for Jamaican works or Jamaican performances in consequence of which the order is being made. - (4) This section applies to literary, dramatic, musical and artistic works, sound recordings and films, and for the purposes of this section-